walkerbagley/trivia_2_the_SQL/DEVLOG.md

     - not need bc axios does it
 - [x] disable answer buttons if the answer option is null
 - [x] Enable filtering to just view your decks on the decks page
+- [x] reroll questions.
+This could also be allowed during deck creation but doesn't have to be.
+- [x] Create Game should return game join code as well
+- [x] decks page does not immediately load decks until you click on a button